Michael-Steshenko/CLI-Tetris-PlusPlus/README.md

 # CLI-Tetris++

 Command line tetris for Linux / WSL / MacOS.
-This is just a for fun project and will be rewritten in C and Go for comparison.
-Feel free to do whatever you want with it.
+This is just a for fun project, feel free to do whatever you want with it.

 # Building

+I am using CMake, you can simply run:
 `sh build.sh`

+# Debugging
+I use the CMake Debug launch configuration (only tested on mac)

 # TODO

-- When debugging, stopping with `CTRL + C` does not restore the cursor.